app comparison

 What is the best plant care app for UK gardeners?

 It depends on the job.
-For pure watering schedules and a polished reminder UI, Planta leads at around £35-40 per year.
-For AI-driven care advice on a smaller indoor collection, Greg is strong at £30-35 per year.
-For official RHS advice, RHS Grow is the canonical UK option (free basics or £58 RHS membership).
-For a full assistant that combines reminders, conversational symptom diagnosis, a daily morning briefing, frost alerts, and native UK localisation with RHS hardiness ratings, Growli is built for that at around £24 per year.
+For a genuinely free app, RHS Grow's free version and Growli's free tier are the two strongest picks — both keep working without a subscription.
+For pure watering schedules and a polished reminder UI, Planta leads at £32.99 for 12 months.
+For AI-driven care advice on a smaller indoor collection, Greg is strong, though it publishes tiers from £3.49 to £49.99 without saying which is the annual one.
+For official RHS advice, RHS Grow is the canonical UK option — free version, or £5.99 a month / £39.99 a year for full features, separate from RHS membership.
+For a full assistant that combines reminders, conversational symptom diagnosis, a daily morning briefing, frost alerts, and native UK localisation with RHS hardiness ratings, Growli is built for that, with a free tier and Growli Plus at £34.99 a year.
 Most UK gardeners run one care app plus one identifier.
+All GB prices checked 29 July 2026.

 Is there a free plant care app for UK users?